TacPhoto/Learning/README.md

 -You will have a basic knowledge about what is buffer overflow but you won't have written even a single line of code that may prevent such thing (like securing strncpy)

 -You will not even know how usefull are things like getchar() or putchar().
 You will be constantly using printf and scanf simply because you are kinda familiar with them after using them for few months and you don't even know putchar() and getchar() execute much faster and you should use them.
-I have learned that from Stephen's Prata book, not from the lectures or laboratories.
+I have learned that from Stephen Prata's book, not from the lectures or laboratories.

 #### I wish we were told about good habits
 The only good coding habit we were told about was to put comments.
 If you look into my code in Learning/C/StandaloneExercises chronologically you will see how badly my commentary looks and that it was written in Polish.
 Then I realised it's a very bad practise and started writting the commentary in English.